intel/userspace-cni-network-plugin/README.md

 # Testing

-## Testing with VPP Docker Image and CNI
+## Testing With VPP Docker Image And CNI

 There are a few environmental variables used in this test.
 Here is an example:
 ```